ShaohanChen-CS/NLP-Environmental-Policies-Analysis/README.md

 A lightweight, reusable NLP data pipeline for processing real-world Reddit discussions about environmental policies and generating structured, sector-level sentiment metrics.

-The project emphasizes reliability, reproducibility, and clean pipeline design rather than complex model training.

----

 ## Overview

 This pipeline transforms noisy, unstructured text data into structured outputs through a standardized workflow: